QwertyR0/Qngine/README.md

 git clone https://github.com/QwertyR0/Qngine.git Qngine
 ```

-and in the file **Qngine** run this command to download the dependencies:
+and in the folder **Qngine** run this command to download the dependencies:
 ```bash
 npm i
 ```